meh4kpreet/Civic-Nest-/README.md

-Civic Nest – A Grassroots Civic Feedback Platform Civic Nest is a simple yet powerful civic-tech prototype that empowers citizens to rate public spaces based on key amenities like sanitation, safety, lighting, and accessibility.
+ Civic Nest – A Grassroots Civic Feedback Platform

+**Civic Nest** is a simple yet powerful civic-tech prototype that empowers citizens to rate public spaces based on key amenities like sanitation, safety, lighting, and accessibility.
 It is designed to help city planners and local governments identify high-performing areas and zones that need urgent improvement.

-🌟 Project Highlights
+## Project Highlights

-✅ Anonymous Ratings – No login needed; fast, one-click submissions
+* **Anonymous Ratings** – No login needed; fast, one-click submissions

-🌍 Public-Driven Insights – Real feedback from on-ground citizens
+* **Public-Driven Insights** – Real feedback from on-ground citizens

-🧱 Low-Code Stack – Built with HTML, JavaScript, and Google Sheets backend
+* **Low-Code Stack** – Built with HTML, JavaScript, and Google Sheets backend

-🏆 Civic Nest Zones – Areas with consistently high ratings are flagged as model public spaces
+* **Civic Nest Zones** – Areas with consistently high ratings are flagged as model public spaces

-📌 How It Works
+## How It Works

-Users visit the rating webpage
+1. Users visit the rating webpage

-Select a public place (e.g., Sukhna Lake, ISBT 17, Elante Mall)
+2. Select a public place (e.g., Sukhna Lake, ISBT 17, Elante Mall)

-Give 1–5 star ratings on key factors like:
+3. Give 1–5 star ratings on key factors like:

-Sanitation
+   * Sanitation

-Security
+   * Security

-Lighting
+   * Lighting

-Accessibility
+   * Accessibility

-Cleanliness
+   * Cleanliness

-The data is submitted to a central Google Sheet in real-time
+4. The data is submitted to a central Google Sheet in real-time

-🛠️ Tech Stack
+## 🛠Tech Stack

-Frontend: HTML + CSS + JavaScript
+* **Frontend:** HTML + CSS + JavaScript

-Backend: Google Apps Script + Google Sheets
+* **Backend:** Google Apps Script + Google Sheets

-Hosting: GitHub Pages
+* **Hosting:** GitHub Pages (free and public)

+---

+## Potential Impact

+* Helps identify **neglected zones** needing civic improvement
+* Recognizes and promotes **well-maintained public spaces**
+* Supports inclusion by tracking **accessibility and safety**
+* Can be scaled **across Indian cities** with minimal infrastructure